30 Years of Piano Teaching Tells Me…

 I will show you how you can implement those strategies.

-Every child is different.
-Knowing the temperament of your child and his/her likes or dislike is crucial to deciding the method of the piano lesson whether it is online, offline, using a method book, or piece by piece.
+Every one is different.
+Knowing the temperament of yourself (or child) and your like or dislike (your child’s) is crucial to deciding the method of the piano lesson whether it is online, offline, using a method book, or piece by piece.

 Hello!
 I’m Naoko